skoltech-ai/ttopt/README.md

 # ttopt

-> Gradient-free optimization method for multidimensional functions based on the low rank tensor train (TT) format and maximal-volume principle.
+> Gradient-free optimization method for multivariable functions based on the low rank tensor train (TT) format and maximal-volume principle.

 ## Installation